Home > VISIONS > Blog > What Is Emotional Sobriety? Finding Long-Term Recovery

 February 3, 2021

 The path to recovery from addiction involves more than just hoping to become sober.
-This is especially true for veterans who may struggle with co-occurring mental health conditions.
 Remember, turning away from addictive substances is more than just a physical act.
 When you are working toward recovery, you’ll need to learn how to stay sober throughout the rest of your life as well.
 In order to do this, you will need emotional sobriety.

 What Is Emotional Sobriety?

-In fact, veterans who have post-traumatic stress disorder (PTSD) or other mental health conditions are at a much greater risk for also developing a substance use disorder.
-Studies show that over 20 percent of veterans who have PTSD also experience the struggles of addiction to drugs or alcohol.
+In fact, individuals who have post-traumatic stress disorder (PTSD) or other mental health conditions are at a much greater risk for also developing a substance use disorder.

-This is where emotional sobriety becomes instrumental in helping veterans to maintain recovery.
-If veterans are equipped with the skills they need to manage or regulate these uncomfortable emotions, they will be able to address unexpected or unwelcomed feelings in a healthy, effective way.
+This is where emotional sobriety becomes instrumental in helping individuals to maintain recovery.
+If individuals are equipped with the skills they need to manage or regulate these uncomfortable emotions, they will be able to address unexpected or unwelcomed feelings in a healthy, effective way.

 Why Is Emotional Sobriety Important?